Vertex-minimal hyperbolic origami 2-torus: Introduction

 Consider the following 10-vertex triangulation $\cT = (V, E, F)$ with vertices in $V$, edges in $E$, and oriented triangles in $F$.
 We index $V$ by $\{0, \ldots, 9\}$.
 We list the degree sequence of the 10 vertices in $V$:

 We also list out the indices of the 24 oriented triangles in $F$ in the form of 3-tuples.
 A tuple $(i, j, k)$ indicates an oriented face joined by vertices $i, j, k$.

 The proof of Theorem \ref{thm:flat 2-torus for all vertices} consists of two steps.
-First, we find an embedded hyperbolic origami 2-torus $\hat S$ that is ``robustly embedded'' and ``almost flat.''
-Next, we show that we can get a flat one by purturbing the coordinates of $\hat S$.
-Figure \ref{fig:surface} shows the hyperbolic polyhedral 2-torus $\hat S$ embedded in the Beltrami--Klein model of the hyperbolic 3-space, where the geodesics are straight lines and geodesic triangles are triangles in the Euclidean sense.
-In Figure \ref{fig:univ cover} we attempt to draw the induced tiling of the universal cover $\HH^2$ by the hyperbolic triangulation on $\cT$ on $\Sigma_2$ by isometrically ``lifting'' the triangles in $\hat S$ to $\HH^2$ and gluing them together.
-Since $\hat S$ is not an origami 2-torus, we can only draw the tiling in the universal cover up to some error (about $10^{-28}$), but the error is too small to be discernable by human eyes so that we can still make sense of the approximated tiling.
+First, we find a polyhedral 2-torus $\hat S$ that is ``robustly embedded'' and ``almost isometric.''
+Next, we argue that an isometric one exists by perturbing the coordinates of $\hat S$.
+Figure \ref{fig:surface} shows the polyhedral 2-torus $\hat S$ embedded in the Beltrami--Klein model of the hyperbolic 3-space (recall that in the Klein model, geodesics are straight lines and geodesic triangles are Euclidean triangles).
+In Figure \ref{fig:univ cover}, we draw the induced tiling of the universal cover $\HH^2$ by the ``almost geodesic'' triangulation on $\Sigma_2$ by ``almost isometrically'' lifting the triangles in $\hat S$ to $\HH^2$ and gluing them together.
+Since $\hat S$ is not a hyperbolic origami 2-torus, the picture of the tiling in the universal cover is only meant to be an approximation up to some error (about $10^{-28}$), but the error is too small to be discernible by human eyes so that visually the picture looks reasonable.
 See Figure \ref{fig:slice_xy}, \ref{fig:slice_xz}, \ref{fig:slice_yz} for the intersection of $\hat S$ with the $xy$-plane, $xz$-plane, and $yz$-plane.

 Here we give the exact coordinates of the vertices $\hat X_0, \ldots, \hat X_9$ of our candidate 2-torus $\hat S$ in the Beltrami--Klein model: